What Are the Benefits of Tweed Suit?

 Not all tweed suits are the same.
 While they are generally all made of tightly woven wool, there are several unique types of tweed.
 Harris tweed, for instance, is characterized by a virgin wool construction, whereas Donegal tweed lives up to its namesake by originating in Donegal, Ireland where it's been produced for centuries.

 Which of these two types of tweed is best for a suit?
-You really can't go wrong with either a Harris tweed or Donegal tweed suit.
+You really can't go wrong with either a Harris tweed suit or Donegal tweed suit.
 They are both considered two of the highest-quality types of tweed.
 Therefore, if you're looking to buy a tweed suit, you should consider Harris or Donegal.
 You'll get a better value by choosing a suit made of one of these tweed materials rather than other tweed or even non-tweed materials.

 Moisture Resistance